Dr. Patel

 The three primary stages of gum disease are as follows:

-• Gingivitis: This is the earliest and most common type of periodontal disease, and occurs when plaque builds around the gums.
+- Gingivitis: This is the earliest and most common type of periodontal disease, and occurs when plaque builds up around the gums.
 Typical symptoms of gingivitis include puffy, irritated, or swollen gums.
 If left untreated, gingivitis can progress to periodontitis.
 Treatment typically involves a deep cleaning.

 Diagnosing/Treating Gum Disease